zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 > [!note] When writing specific logic in API interface template code, if it involves data operations, such as the need to manually write `model`, `dao`, and other code.

-Adding custom API interfaces is the same as described in the "Custom API interfaces" section of the document under "Microservices Development With MySQL".
+Adding custom API interfaces is the same as described in the "Custom API interfaces" section of the document under "GRPC service development (mysql)".
 You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%94%b9generating-and-using-cache-code" target="_blank">Generating and Using Cache Code</a> instructions.

 > [!tip] In manually added custom API interfaces, you may need to use caching, such as generating tokens.
 For string-type cache code like this, you can generate it directly and don't need to write it manually.
 Click to view <a href="/public-doc?id=%f0%9f%94%b9generating-and-using-cache-code" target="_blank">Generating and Using Cache Code</a> instructions.

 <br>

-### 🔹Calling APIs from Other Microservices
+### 🔹Calling APIs from Other GRPC service

-Calling APIs from Other Microservices is the same as `Calling APIs from Other Microservices` in the `Microservice Development  With MySQL` chapter, click to view
+Calling APIs from Other grpc service is the same as `Calling APIs from Other GRPC Service` in the `GRPC service development (mysql)` chapter, click to view
- <a href="/microservice-development-mysql?id=%f0%9f%8f%b7calling-apis-from-other-microservices" target="_blank">Calling APIs from Other Microservices documentation</a>.
+ <a href="/microservice-development-mysql?id=%f0%9f%8f%b7calling-apis-from-other-grpc-service" target="_blank">Calling APIs from Other GRPC Service Documentation</a>.

 <br>

 ### 🔹Configuring the Service

-Configuring the service is the same as described in the "Microservices Development with MySQL" section of the document.
+Configuring the service is the same as described in the "GRPC service development (mysql)" section of the document.
 You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%8f%b7configuring-the-service" target="_blank">Configuring the Service</a>.